dariotrinchero/cli-tools/README.md

   whether a given password has been leaked in a data breach
 * `repos.sh` - output summary of status of a number of git repos, all assumed to reside in `~/git-repos`
-* `news.py` - output recent news headlines, as scraped from Wikipedia 'current events' portal
+* `news.py` - output recent news headlines scraped from Wikipedia 'current events' portal

 ### Running the Scripts